NAU-CCL/PMCMC/README.md

 Experiment_1 contains the files required to replicate the results and figures from Experiment 1 in the paper.
 The bash script is designed to be run in a SLURM HPC environment.
 The python script can be run on its own, but PMCMC is quite computationally intensive.

 Experiment_real_data_2022 and Experiment_real_data_2023 are folders containing the files to replicate the results on the real datasets from Arizona.
 The only difference is the data file in the directory.
+Once the jobs are completed, the trace plots can be generated using the .sh file job_plot.sh